Aventon Sinch Step-Through Review

 Ease of Assembly

 We can hardly imagine assembly being any easier than with the Aventon model.
 All you need to do is remove it from the box, tear away packing materials, and unfold it.
-Of course, there is adjusting required of the handlebars and seat post to get the bike to fit your height, and you'll need to charge the battery and pump up the tires.
-And the additional weight of the bike makes the shipping package worthy of two people to carry to your assembly point.
+Of course, adjusting is required of the handlebars and seat post to get the bike to fit your height, and you'll need to charge the battery and pump up the tires.
+The additional weight of the bike makes the shipping package worthy of two people to carry to your assembly point.
 Still, it only took us 10 minutes to complete the setup from the box, which is top of the field.

 Should You Buy the Aventon Sinch Step-Through?